-In this tutorial we will show you how to install and configuration of Lighttpd with PHP and MariaDB on your Ubuntu 15.04 server.
-For those of you who didn’t know, Lighttpd is a fast and secure web-server which has been optimized for high-performance environments.
-With a small memory footprint compared to other web-servers, effective management of the cpu-load, and advanced feature set (FastCGI, SCGI, Auth, Output-Compression, URL-Rewriting and many more) lighttpd is the perfect solution for every server that is suffering load problems.
+In this tutorial, we will show you how to install and configuration of Lighttpd with PHP and MariaDB on your Ubuntu 15.04 server.
+For those of you who didn’t know, Lighttpd is a fast and secure web server that has been optimized for high-performance environments.
+With a small memory footprint compared to other web servers, effective management of the CPU load, and an advanced feature set (FastCGI, SCGI, Auth, Output-Compression, URL-Rewriting, and many more) Lighttpd is the perfect solution for every server that is suffering load problems.

 Install Lighttpd with PHP and MariaDB on Ubuntu 15.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 apt-get update apt-get upgrade

 Step 2.
 Installing Lighttpd on Ubuntu 15.04.